-SCHEDULE OF MATERIALS FEES
+SCHEDULE OF MATERIALS FEES [See footnotes at end of table]

-Category of materials licenses and type of fees Fee 2,3 1.
+Fee Category of materials licenses and type of fees 1 1.
 Special nuclear material: A. Licenses for possession and use of 200 grams or more of plutonium in unsealed form or 350 grams or more of contained U-235 in unsealed form or 200 grams or more of U-233 in unsealed form.
-This includes applications to terminate licenses as well as licenses authorizing possession only: Full Cost.
-Licensing and Inspection Full Cost.
-C. Licenses for possession and use of special nuclear material in sealed sources contained in devices used in industrial measuring systems, including x-ray fluorescence analyzers:4 Application \$730.
-D. All other special nuclear material licenses, except licenses authorizing special nuclear material in unsealed form in combination that would constitute a critical quantity, as defined in § 150.11 of this chapter, for which the licensee shall pay the same fees as those for Category 1A:4 , Application E. Licenses or certificates for construction and operation of a uranium enrichment facility: Licensing and inspection \$1,500.
+This includes applications to terminate licenses as well as licenses authorizing possession only: Licensing and Inspection .....
 Full Cost.
-Source material: A. (1) Licenses for possession and use of source material in recovery operations such as milling, in-situ leaching, heap-leaching, refining uranium mill concentrates to uranium hexafluoride, ore buying stations, and ion exchange facilities, and in processing of ores containing source material for extraction of metals other than uranium or thorium, including licenses authorizing the possession of byproduct waste material (tailings) from source material recovery operations, as well as licenses authorizing the possession and maintenance of a facility in a standby mode: 7 dii 333ii Licensing and inspection (2) Licenses that authorize the receipt of byproduct material, as defined in Section 11e(2) of the Atomic Energy Act, from other persons for possession and disposal except those licenses subject to fees in Category 2A(1): Full Cost.
-Licensing and inspection Full Cost Licensing and inspection Full Cost.
-Application \$170.
+B. Licenses for receipt and storage of spent fuel and reactor-related Greater than Class C (GTCC) waste at an independent spent fuel storage installation (ISFSI): Licensing and inspection .....
+Full Cost.
+C. Licenses for possession and use of special nuclear material in sealed sources contained in devices used in industrial measuring systems, including x-ray fluorescence analyzers:4 \$730.
+Application ......
+D. All other special nuclear material licenses, except licenses authorizing special nuclear material in unsealed form in combination that would constitute a critical quantity, as defined in §150.11 of this chapter, for which the licensee shall pay the same fees as those for Category 1A:4 Application ...... \$1.500.
+E. Licenses or certificates for construction and operation of a uranium enrichment facility: Licensing and inspection Full Cost.
+Source material: A. (1) Licenses for possession and use of source material in recovery operations such as milling, in-situ leaching, heapleaching, refining uranium mill concentrates to uranium hexafluoride, ore buying stations, and ion exchange facilities, and in processing of ores containing source material for extraction of metals other than uranium or thorium, including licenses authorizing the possession of byproduct waste material (tailings) from source material recovery operations, as well as licenses authorizing the possession and maintenance of a facility in a standby mode: Licensing and inspection Full Cost.
+(2) Licenses that authorize the receipt of byproduct material, as defined in Section 11e(2) of the Atomic Energy Act, from other persons for possession and disposal except those licenses subject to fees in Category 2A(1): Licensing and inspection .....
+Full Cost.
+(3) Licenses that authorize the receipt of byproduct material, as defined in Section 11e.(2) of the Atomic Energy Act, from other persons for possession and disposal incidental to the disposal of the uranium waste tailings generated by the licensee's milling operations, except those licenses subject to the fees in Category 2A(1): Full Cost.
+Licensing and inspection ......
+B. Licenses which authorize the possession, use, and/or installation of source material for shielding: \$170.
+Application